Clarksburg High School: Marching Band

+Choir

+The Clarksburg High School Choir Program consists of four choirs lead by Matthew Tilkens, formerly by Amy Vanek.

+During Vanek's time at the school, the choir was able to world premiere a song composed by Chandrika Tandon at the 2024 World Culture Festival, along with the choir program of Walt Whitman High School.

+Since the 2024-2025 school year, Tilkens has headed the choir department.
+Under his leadership, the choir was able to world premiere another song, this time by Aaron Gage, a local composer.

 Athletics

 Soccer

 The boys' soccer team, coached by Jeremiah Spoales, won the state championship for the 2009 season.
-The girls' soccer team is coached by English teacher Christina Mann, a former Montgomery County standout soccer player who went on to play Division I NCAA women's soccer at North Carolina State University.
+The girls' soccer team is coached by English teacher Christina Mann, a former Montgomery County standout soccer player who played Division I NCAA women's soccer at North Carolina State University.

 Track and field

-The 2006–2007 outdoor track and field team had a very successful season with the boys ending with 4 wins and 1 loss for the regular season and the girls' team ending their regular season with 3 wins and 2 losses.
-It also sent many athletes to the Maryland State Championships despite the lack of a senior class.
+The 2006–2007 outdoor track and field team had a very successful season, with the boys ending with four wins and one loss for the regular season and the girls' team ending their regular season with three wins and two losses.
+It also sent many athletes to the Maryland State Championships, despite the lack of a senior class.

-The 2007–2008 outdoor track and field team had another very successful season with the boys ending with 6 wins and 0 losses for the regular season and the girls' team ending their regular season with 6 wins and 0 losses.
+The 2007–2008 outdoor track and field team had another very successful season with the boys ending with six wins and no losses for the regular season and the girls' team ending their regular season with six wins and no losses.

 The 2008-2009 boys' indoor track team finished second in both the Montgomery County Championship and the 2A Region Championship.

 The 2008–2009 outdoor track team ended the year with an undefeated 6–0 record once again.
 Both the boys and the girls won the division.
 In the County Championship, the boys placed second while the girls placed third.
 The boys won the 2A West Region while the girls placed second.
 In the state competition, the boys finished first and became the school's first-ever state championship team.

 The 2010-2011 girls' indoor track team took third at the county championship, and second at the 3A West championship.

 The 2010-2011 girls took second at the 3A West Championship while the boys finished third.
 The 2014-15 girls' indoor track team took first place in the county, 4A West championship, and 4A State championship meets.
 The 2015 girls' outdoor track took also took first place in the county, 4A West championship, and 4A State championship meets.

-Cross country

-In the 2007–2008 cross country season the boys' and girls' teams became Division III Champions with records of 5–0.